EPA, Pennsylvania Department of Environmental Protection Help Sewer Authority Reduce Pollutants, Save Energy

 With EPA and state assistance, sewer authority achieving energy savings and pollution reductions by optimizing its wastewater treatment plant processes.

 The Hallstead Great Bend Joint Sewer Authority recently upgraded its wastewater treatment plant (WWTP) to meet Chesapeake Bay nutrient limits, dynamically changing the efficiency of the process.
 The complex plant had overwhelmed the Authority and its two WWTP operators until teams from EPA and the Pennsylvania Department of Environmental Protection (PADEP) provided assistance.

-PADEP Operator Outreach Exit and Enforcement teams met with the Authority board members, engineer and operators to discuss the type of lab equipment, maintenance, and staffing needed to achieve compliance and avoid significant fines.
+PADEP Operator Outreach and Enforcement teams met with the Authority board members, engineer and operators to discuss the type of lab equipment, maintenance, and staffing needed to achieve compliance and avoid significant fines.